Sato-Tate Distributions of Catalan Curves: Introduction

 In Section \ref{sec:moments}, we compute moment statistics associated to the Sato-Tate groups of Catalan Jacobians.
 These moment statistics can be used to verify the equidistribution statement of the generalized Sato-Tate conjecture by comparing them to moment statistics obtained for the traces $a_i$ in the normalized $L$-polynomial.
 The numerical moment statistics are an approximation since one can only ever compute them up to some prime.
 We list moments for some Catalan Jacobians in Table \ref{table:momemntsa1} of Section \ref{sec:moments}.

 In Section \ref{sec:GaloisType}, we study the Galois endomorphism types of Catalan Jacobians.
 There is a nice correspondence between the Sato-Tate group and the real endomorphism algebra for abelian varieties of dimension $g\leq 3$ (see Theorem 1.4 of \cite{FKS2012}).
 This may not always extend to higher dimension, but it does for Catalan Jacobians and other nondegenerate abelian varieties.
 We approach this problem in two ways: through data obtained from moment statistics and by working with Rosati forms.
 The latter is the more traditional method of determining real endomorphism algebras, whereas the former is a new technique that uses recent results of Costa, Fit\'e, and Sutherland \cite{Costa2019}.
-We explore the limits of the four results of \cite{Costa2019} and determine when they can be used to uniquely determine the endomorphism algebra from moment statistics.